othyn/char-count-es6/README.md

 Based on this, events are fired to allow utilisation of that fact and a counter is placed underneath the field to display the remainder of the expended threshold to the user in realtime.

+As for the name, the project was going to be called `CharCount` through and through, but due to it being too similar to an existing NPM package, it's had to take the name `char-count-es6` for under the hood stuff.
+The package itself will always be accessible via the `CharCount` class.

 ## Installation

 ### Via NPM